Kingwood Pest & TermitePest & Termite

 Why Wasp Populations Peak in Late Summer

 Wasp and hornet colonies that overwinter as queens begin building nests in spring.
 Through summer, the queen continuously lays eggs and the colony grows as each worker cohort matures.
-By August and September, a colony that began with a single queen has expanded to its maximum population — sometimes hundreds or thousands of workers depending on species.
-This is also when foraging for protein and sugars intensifies, bringing wasps into closer contact with people at outdoor gatherings, garbage areas, and ripe fruit.
+By August and September, a colony that began with a single queen has hit its peak population, sometimes hundreds or thousands of workers depending on species.
+That's also when foraging for protein and sugars ramps up, putting wasps in closer contact with people at outdoor gatherings, garbage areas, and ripe fruit.

-After the first hard freeze — which arrives later and milder in the Spring and Kingwood area than in most of Texas — colonies decline and most workers die.
-Only newly mated queens overwinter and found new nests the following spring.
-Old nests are rarely reused, though the structures may remain visible on eaves and in trees through the winter.
+Then the first hard freeze arrives, later and milder in the Spring and Kingwood area than in most of Texas.
+Colonies decline and most workers die off.
+Only newly mated queens overwinter to found new nests the following spring.
+Old nests are rarely reused, though the structures may stay visible on eaves and in trees through the winter.

 Identifying Nest Location Before Treatment

 Safe wasp control begins with locating the nest.
 For eave and structure-attached nests, this is usually visible.
 For underground yellow jacket nests, look for a steady stream of worker wasps entering and exiting a hole in the ground or at the base of a landscape feature.
-Treatment without knowing the nest location — such as spraying wasps flying near a structure — kills individual insects but does not disrupt the colony.
+Treating without knowing where the nest is, like spraying wasps that are flying near a structure, kills individual insects but does nothing to the colony.

 In the Spring and Kingwood areas, common nest locations include: behind fiber cement or wood siding at gaps where the boards have separated; inside exterior light fixture housings; in wood rot cavities in soffit boards; inside hollow fence posts and pipe caps; in ground-level gaps in brick mortar joints; and along fence lines with dense shrub cover.
 A professional inspection can systematically identify all active nest sites on a property.